 Introduction

-As the complexity of health economic models increase, there is growing recognition of the advantages of using high level programming languages (e.g. R, Python, C++, Julia) to support statistical analysis.
+As the complexity of health economic decision models increase, there is growing recognition of the advantages of using high level programming languages (e.g. R, Python, C++, Julia) to support statistical analysis.
 Depending on the model that is being used, Microsoft Excel can be relatively slow.
-Certain types of models (e.g. individual-level simulations) can take a very long time to run or become computationally infeasible, and some essential statistical methods can hardly be implemented at all (e.g. survival modelling, network meta analysis, value of sample information), or rely on exporting results from other programs (e.g. R, STATA, WinBUGs).
+Certain types of models (e.g. individual-level simulations) can take a very long time to run or become computationally infeasible, and some essential statistical methods can hardly be implemented at all (e.g. survival modelling, network meta-analysis, value of sample information), or rely on exporting results from other programs (e.g. R, STATA, WinBUGs).

 Of all the high level programming languages, R is the most popular amongst health economists 1 .
 R is open source and supported by a large community of statisticians, data scientists and health economists.
 There are extensive collections of (mostly free) online resources, including packages, tutorials, courses, and guidelines.
 Chunks of code, model functions, and entire models are shared by numerous authors, which allow R users to quickly adopt and adapt methods and code created by others.
 Importantly for the UK, R is also currently the only programming environment accepted by NICE for HTA submissions, the alternative submission formats Excel, DATA, Treeage, and WinBUGs are all software applications 2 .